splunk/public-o11y-docs/admin/notif-services/webhook.rst

 #.
 Activate and save the detector.

-Observability Cloud sends an alert notification to the webhook when the detector triggers or clears an alert.
+Splunk Observability Cloud sends an alert notification to the webhook when the detector triggers or clears an alert.